Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer Sells 15,000 Shares

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the business’s stock in a transaction on Wednesday, August 25th.
-The shares were sold at an average price of $11.48, for a total value of $172,200.00.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the firm’s stock in a transaction dated Monday, August 30th.
+The shares were sold at an average price of $12.19, for a total value of $182,850.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Ontrak (NASDAQ:OTRK) last posted its quarterly earnings data on Thursday, August 5th.
-The company reported ($0.31) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.52) by $0.21.
-Ontrak had a negative return on equity of 24.37% and a negative net margin of 16.70%.
-The firm had revenue of $26.49 million during the quarter, compared to analysts’ expectations of $22.01 million.
-As a group, equities analysts forecast that Ontrak, Inc. will post -1.99 earnings per share for the current fiscal year.
+Ontrak (NASDAQ:OTRK) last released its earnings results on Thursday, August 5th.
+The company reported ($0.31) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.52) by $0.21.
+The business had revenue of $26.49 million during the quarter, compared to the consensus estimate of $22.01 million.
+Ontrak had a negative net margin of 16.70% and a negative return on equity of 24.37%.
+On average, analysts predict that Ontrak, Inc. will post -1.98 earnings per share for the current year.

-A number of hedge funds have recently modified their holdings of OTRK.
-JPMorgan Chase & Co. boosted its holdings in Ontrak by 19.0% during the 4th quarter.
-JPMorgan Chase & Co. now owns 3,663 shares of the company’s stock valued at $226,000 after acquiring an additional 585 shares during the period.
-Principal Financial Group Inc. purchased a new stake in Ontrak during the 4th quarter valued at about $220,000.
-UBS Asset Management Americas Inc. boosted its holdings in Ontrak by 30.6% during the 4th quarter.
-UBS Asset Management Americas Inc. now owns 4,700 shares of the company’s stock valued at $290,000 after acquiring an additional 1,100 shares during the period.
-Spearhead Capital Advisors LLC purchased a new stake in Ontrak during the 1st quarter valued at about $258,000.
-Finally, Swiss National Bank boosted its holdings in Ontrak by 3.2% during the 1st quarter.
-Swiss National Bank now owns 15,900 shares of the company’s stock valued at $518,000 after acquiring an additional 500 shares during the period.
-Institutional investors own 28.97% of the company’s stock.
+A number of research firms recently commented on OTRK.
+Zacks Investment Research downgraded Ontrak from a “buy” rating to a “hold” rating in a research note on Tuesday, August 17th.
+Canaccord Genuity cut Ontrak from a “buy” rating to a “hold” rating in a report on Thursday, August 19th.
+B. Riley cut Ontrak from a “buy” rating to a “neutral” rating and dropped their target price for the stock from $58.00 to $15.00 in a report on Friday, August 20th.
+Benchmark dropped their target price on Ontrak from $35.00 to $16.00 and set a “buy” rating on the stock in a report on Friday, August 20th.
+Finally, Cowen cut Ontrak from a “market perform” rating to an “underperform” rating and dropped their price target for the company from $35.00 to $9.00 in a report on Thursday, August 19th.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and one has assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of $23.33.

 Ontrak, Inc provides data analytics based behavioral health management and integrated treatment services to health plans.
 It offers services through its platform OnTrak solution which is designed to improve member health and at the same time, lower costs to the insurer for underserved populations where behavioral health conditions cause or exacerbate co-existing medical conditions.